Nostraa/jquery.asyncHTML/README.md

 This will cause the "Some super slow html goes here" comment being rendered in a hidden iframe and afterwards being copied to the #mysupercooldiv element.

-It's also possible to load an external js directly:
+It's also possible to load an external javascript file:

 ```javascript
 jQuery("#mysupercooldiv").asyncJS("http://abc.xyz/foo.js");